Use of force

-The use of force, in the context of law enforcement, may be defined as the "amount of effort required by police to compel compliance by an unwilling subject".
+The use of force, in the context of law enforcement, may be defined as "the amount of effort required by police to compel compliance by an unwilling subject."
+Multiple definitions exist according to context and purpose.
+In practical terms, use of force amounts to any combination of threatened or actual force used for a lawful purpose, e.g. to effect arrest; defend oneself or another person; or to interrupt a crime in progress or prevent an imminent crime.
+Depending on the jurisdiction, legal rights of this nature might be recognized to varying degrees for both police officers and non-sworn individuals; and may be accessible regardless of citizenship.
+Canada's Criminal Code, for example, provides in section 494 for arrest in certain circumstances by "any one."

-Use of force doctrines can be employed by law enforcement officers and military personnel on guard duty.
+Use of force doctrines can be employed by law enforcement officers and military personnel, who are on guard duty.
 The aim of such doctrines is to balance the needs of security with ethical concerns for the rights and well-being of intruders or suspects.
-Injuries to civilians tend to focus attention on self-defense as a justification and, in the event of death, the notion of justifiable homicide.
+Injuries to civilians tend to focus attention on self-defense as a justification and in the event of death, the notion of justifiable homicide.

 For the English law on the use of force in crime prevention, see Self-defence in English law.
 The Australian position on the use of troops for civil policing is set out by Michael Head in Calling Out the Troops: Disturbing Trends and Unanswered Questions; compare "Use of Deadly Force by the South African Police Services Re-visited" by Malebo Keebine-Sibanda and Omphemetse Sibanda.

 History

 Use of force dates back to the beginning of established law enforcement, with a fear that officers would abuse their power.
-In today's society this fear still exists and one of the ways to fix this problem is to require police to wear body cameras and to have them turned on during all interactions with civilians.
+Currently in society, this fear still exists and one of the ways to fix this problem, is to require police to wear body cameras, which should be turned on during all interactions with civilians.